nigelhorne/gedcom/README.md

         gedcom -dwHlm $i -y $(date +%Y) -h 'John Smith' -s gedcom-file.ged > $i.html done

+Alternatively,
-Alternatively you can create an ICS file to import to Google Calendar:
+you can create an ICS file to import to Google Calendar:

     gedcom -i /tmp/ics.ics gedcom-file.ged

 ## Produce a Google Map

-You can produce a map of locations of all Smiths in your tree with
+You can produce a map of the locations of all Smiths in your tree with

     gedcom -xsh Smith gedcom-file-ged > smith.csv